 As with standard cats, they are sensitive to environmental poisons, because their livers are less effective at some forms of detoxification than are humans.
 This also includes many medications.
 Some standard human drugs are quite poisonous to Spatia Catus.
 As is chocolate, poor kitty.

-Spatia Catus are not sexually compatible with human beings, for reasons you will discover if you research feline male genitalia.
+Spatia Catus are not sexually compatible with human beings, for reasons you will discover if you research male feline genitalia (hint: spines, plural).
 You will then understand why female cats have to be so deep in estrus that they are cross-eyed before they will let a male cat anywhere near them.

 RocketCat has been highly trained to detect, track, hunt down, and sanction with extreme prejudice Riggers.
 He has carefully honed detective skills, is a dead shot with most firearms, and is a master of a peculiar martial art called "Cat-Fu".
 As most cats RocketCat has inate skills with acrobatics and parkour.
 He has also been trained in microgravity hand-to-hand combat.

 He travels in a small torchship with a freaking nuclear salt water engine that don't need no steenking Hohman orbits.
 It also don't need no steenking stealth, you can track a continuously detonating atomic drive from as far away as Proxima Centauri.
 The spacecraft was constructed at Winchell-Chung Astronautical Industries, of course.
 He humorously named his ship the Polaris.
-It has a delta-V of 200 km/s, carries a crew of five RatBots and is armed with a Casaba Howitzer containing six nuclear rounds.
+It has a delta-V of 200 km/s, carries a crew of five hulking RatBot enforcers and is armed with a Casaba Howitzer.
+Said howitzer has six rounds, each of which can skewer a spacecraft the long way with a spear of nuclear flame.
+Yes, the astromilitary is not very happy about this being in civilian hands.
 The ship's armor has a foil-thin core that RocketCat is evasive about, but I suspect it is steel made with muon-iron (roughly 207 times as strong as conventional steel).

 The Polaris is run by a sardonic artificially intelligent computer named GAZAK, if HAL is one letter ahead of IBM, then GZK is one ahead of HAL.
 GAZAK and the RatBots are quite capable of taking care of themselves.
 The gutters around the starport occasionally contain the mortal remains of idiot punks who thought RocketCat's empty spacescraft would be an easy burglary job.
 GAZAK also has a hobby of infiltrating the local node of InterPlaNet and hacking into every government, police, megacorporation, and other computer it can access.